sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 }
 ```

 **NOTE**: For all the Windows users out there - when you do the file path to your `.vmx` file, DON'T follow the Windows standard of using backslashes.
-Use forward slashes like you would on Unix hosts.{: .notice--warning}
+Use forward slashes like you would on Unix hosts.

 It also has a corresponding vars file.
 Name this one `vars-vagrant-ubuntu-custom-vmx.json`.